 Query: Hello doctor, I have severe depression alternating with severe anxiety.
 I have tried many medicines.
 Currently, I am taking 40 gm Prozac in the morning and 30 mg of Remeron at bedtime.
 But during the day, I am a nervous basket case.
 No doctors will give me any Benzodiazepine for some reason.
 I have...
 Read Full »

-Do you have a question on Cbt or ?Ask a Doctor Online
+Do you have a question on Depression or Psychiatric Illness?Ask a Doctor Online